-During the Thanksgiving and Winter holiday breaks the Office of Housing and Residence Life will provide shuttle service for residential students free of charge to John Wayne/Orange County Airport (SNA) and to the Disneyland Hotel for paid shuttle via the Disneyland Express to Los Angeles International Airport (LAX).
+During the Thanksgiving and Winter holiday breaks the Office of Housing and Residence Life will provide shuttle service for residential students free of charge to John Wayne/Orange County Airport (SNA).
+Students must reserve a seat on the shuttle online to use the shuttle service.

 High speed Internet service is available in all campus residence halls and apartments through Ethernet connections in the rooms and wireless access throughout the campus.
 Public access computers are located in Henley Hall (1st floor study room) and in Sandhu Residence Center (2nd floor across from the elevator).
 If you need assistance, contact the IS&T Service Desk.